top of page

 Should Baseball Players Train Shoulders?

-He asked, “Should we be overhead pressing or “training shoulders” in our team workouts?”
+“Should we be overhead pressing or “training shoulders” in our team workouts?”

-I recommend that because one of the reasons why the shoulder has such great mobility overhead, allowing you to perform tasks like throwing a baseball, is because the acromial space of the shoulder is purely soft tissue
+One of the reasons why the shoulder has such great mobility overhead, allowing you to perform tasks like throwing a baseball, is because the acromial space of the shoulder is purely soft tissue

-The issue is that then squeezes the acromial space, greatly predisposing a baseball player to impingement, much more so than otherwise
+The issue is that then squeezes the acromial space, greatly predisposing a baseball player to impingement-much more so than otherwise

 -Fenske